A cute little red-painted turf house catches one's eye in Bakkagerði village in Borgarfjörður-Eystri in East Iceland.

 The turf houses are our architectural heritage, but unfortunately, there are only a few of them left, most of which belong to Þjóðminjasafn Íslands - the National Museum of Iceland.

-The majority of Icelanders used to live in turf houses in the olden days and the last inhabitants moved out of the turf houses around 1966.
+The majority of Icelanders used to live in turf houses in the olden days, and the last inhabitants moved out of them around 1966.

-But there is still one turf house, which is inhabited in the summertime and that is Lindarbakki turf house, a privately owned turf house.
-It is one of only a handful of turf houses in Iceland that is still inhabited.
+But there is still one turf house, which is inhabited in the summertime, and that is the Lindarbakki turf house, a privately owned turf house.

 Lindarbakki Turf House in Borgarfjörður-Eystri